 map of the National Register Historic Districts and local historic districts,

 2. Maides Cemetery

 Our region’s rural cemeteries and burial grounds for traditionally-marginalized people are in danger from development and neglect.
 Maides Cemetery is one such threatened hallowed ground.
-This historic African-American cemetery near Wilmington’s Maides Park is on the former peanut plantation of James and Matilda Maides.
+This historic African-American cemetery near Wilmington’s Maides Park is on the former peanut farm of James and Matilda Maides.
 Tradition says burials date back to the 19th century, with many graves unmarked.

 CHALLENGE #2: Participate in a clean-up of Maides Cemetery on Saturday, May 22nd (8:30AM-12:00PM).

 Volunteers will be working to clear debris and overgrown brush.
 Supplies and tools will be provided, but if you would like to bring your own (e.g., work gloves, pruning shears, etc.), feel free!

 At 8:30AM, volunteers will meet at Maides Park (1101 Manly Ave, Wilmington, NC 28405).
 To sign up for this service project, click the green button!
 Many thanks to Kathy King for helping to coordinate this event.